Frequently Asked Questions (FAQs)

 I have seen people anywhere from one session to a few years.

-Honestly, there is a slight difference that's really only acknowledged on clinical licensure exams for therapists.
+There is a slight difference that's really only acknowledged on clinical licensure exams for therapists.
 Most of us, however, use these terms interchangeably.
-I am a "counselor" based on what my license says, but a "therapist" or "psychotherapist" is anyone who is a licensed mental health provider.
+Simply put, I am a "counselor" based on what my license says, but a "therapist" or "psychotherapist" is anyone who is a licensed mental health provider.
+I will usually call myself a "therapist" because it's less vague than "counselor."

-So in the best interest of both clinician and patient, it seems most ethical not to accept insurance directly.
-But please know that your insurance may still cover therapy!
+If I am not in-network with your insurance, please know that your insurance may still cover therapy!
 I use a billing service that helps us submit for out-of-network benefits on your behalf, and they may get you covered up to 80%.
-You can check your benefits here, if you are curious.
+Check with your insurance directly to see what your out-of-network benefits are.

-I know therapy can be expensive, which is why I offer a sliding scale and discounted monthly rates for those who want or need to save some money (talk to me to get a lower rate based on an honest need).
+I know therapy can still be expensive if your insurance doesn't cover anything, which is why I offer discounted monthly rates for those who need to save some money (talk to me to get a lower rate based on an honest need).
 By paying cash, you will have consistent rates (no surprises) and will understand what you'll need to pay.
 You will be notified of any rate changes.

 Why shouldn't I just take medication or get surgery?

 I am not a physician and can't claim to "treat" physical conditions.
-But I will say this: medication is typically so strong that it's out of proportion with what Nature intended.
-It almost always creates unwanted side effects and has long-term consequences for your overall health, perpetuating a perceived need for further medication.
-It's designed to address symptoms rather than root causes.
+But I will say this: medication, while it's often derived from "natural" substances, is typically so strong that it's out of proportion with what Nature intended.
+It almost always creates unwanted side effects (a sign of toxicity) and has long-term consequences for your overall health, perpetuating a perceived need for further medication to mask additional symptoms.
+It's not designed to address root causes.
 It's also unnecessarily expensive and, let's be honest, it's a commercial product that companies are very successful at getting people to take through their exorbitant marketing budgets.
 They are incentivized to keep people sick.
 Otherwise, they'd stop making money.

 I have a food-first approach and consider food to be medicine.
 Your body is designed to heal itself if given the right circumstances, meaning the right nutrients and the right environment.
 In contrast to medications, this is focused on addressing root causes rather than just symptoms.